+Most will begin treatment in the hospital.
 The goal of treatment is to kill the strep bacteria and stop the inflammation.
+It is also to ease symptoms.
 Other steps may be needed to help prevent future infections.

 Other treatment may be needed to treat any heart problems.

 Antibiotics are used to treat the strep infection.
 They may be given by mouth or injection.
-Antibiotics will also need to be taken for several years after rheumatic fever.
+Antibiotics will also need to be taken for several years.
 It will help to prevent another strep infection.
 Repeated infections can cause more damage to the heart.

 Joint pain and swelling may be managed with:

 - Aspirin or other nonsteroidal anti-inflammatory drugs (NSAIDs)

 - Corticosteroids—if NSAIDs are not effective or if there is inflammation of the heart

 Note: Aspirin can cause serious problems in some children with certain infections.
 It is best to avoid aspirin or aspirin products for children with infections.